nishanth123kgr/vanta-shield-browser/WHITELIST_DOCUMENTATION.md

 #### Via Browser Popup:
 1. Navigate to the site you want to whitelist
-2. Click the Vanta Shield extension icon
+2. Click the Halonex Vanta extension icon
 3. Click "Whitelist This Site" button
 4. Confirmation message will appear